ineiti/Jemifier/README.md

 # CHANGELOG

 2024-08-04:
+- bug: storage doesn't work anymore
 - faire des listes de chants et les exporter
+  - Also do a markov-chain on past services and let the user choose what they want to see
   - Store current list in localStorage
   - fix UI bug when showing the songs (too squeezed vertically)